lsetiawan/conda-envs/README.md

 # conda-envs

-A collection of conda envrionment variables.
+A collection of conda environment spec files.